David Emerson: Controversy

-Part of the Emerson controversy stems from Vancouver Kingsway's voting history.
+Part of the Emerson controversy stemmed from Vancouver Kingsway's voting history.
 The riding has long been one of the more left-leaning ones in Vancouver; most election battles take place between the Liberals and NDP.
-Vancouver Kingsway previously existed from 1953 to 1988 and elected a Progressive Conservative candidate only once, during the 1958 Tory landslide.
+Vancouver Kingsway previously existed from 1953 to 1988 and elected a Progressive Conservative (PC) candidate only once, when John Ferguson Browne won the riding during the 1958 Tory landslide.
 It has not elected a Conservative or any member of its predecessor parties—the PCs, the Reform Party of Canada or the Canadian Alliance—since its recreation in 1997.
 The Conservative candidate in 2006, Wong, finished a distant third with only 8,700 votes—12,000 votes behind Emerson and 7,000 behind Waddell—and 19% of the total vote.
 In the 2004 election, the Conservative candidate, Jesse Johl, finished with 16.5% of the vote.
 Both totals were far less than the combined PC/Canadian Alliance vote of 34.4% in 2000.
 The NDP's vote share of less than 16% in that 2000 election jumped to more than 37% when Emerson first ran in 2004.

 Liberal MP and former Minister of Health, Ujjal Dosanjh noted that a poll held prior to the election showed less than 20 per cent of residents in the riding knew Emerson by name, lending credence to the assertions that the Liberal banner played a large part in his election and re-election.

-Liberal National President Mike Eizenga said that Emerson knew "if he was running in that riding as a Conservative, he wouldn't have a chance" and has demanded his resignation.
+Liberal National President Mike Eizenga said that Emerson knew "if he was running in that riding as a Conservative, he wouldn't have a chance" and demanded his resignation.
 Democracy Watch, a nonpartisan ethics watchdog, said it planned to complain to the Ethics Commissioner since Emerson was still technically a Liberal minister when he accepted Harper's offer.
 The group claimed that Emerson's switch violated the federal ethics code and post-employment regulations for officeholders.
-NDP MP Peter Julian has also called for an inquiry, claiming that the additional benefits Emerson received as a member compared to those he would have received as an opposition MP carry at least the appearance that Emerson acted in his own private interest.
+NDP MP Peter Julian also called for an inquiry, claiming that the additional benefits Emerson received as a member compared to those he would have received as an opposition MP carried at least the appearance that Emerson acted in his own private interest.

 Bill Graham, acting parliamentary leader of the Liberal Party and Leader of the Opposition, called Emerson's behaviour cynical and claimed his actions diminished "the faith of citizens in a system under which we have to govern."
 Martin, who left on a vacation to Europe shortly after resigning as prime minister, was "astonished" by Emerson's defection and criticized both Emerson and Harper for avoiding "an appropriate level of scrutiny on this matter -- a decision that I believe robs Canadians and the people of Vancouver Kingsway of a deserved explanation".